flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TagResource
-### Adds to or modifies the tags of the given resource.
-Tags are metadata which can be used to manage a resource.
+> Adds to or modifies the tags of the given resource.
+Tags are metadata which can be used to manage a resource.<br/>

 #### Input Parameters
 * `Action` - _required_